Peruvian anchoveta

 The Peruvian anchoveta (Engraulis ringens) is a species of fish of the anchovy family, Engraulidae, from the Southeast Pacific Ocean.
-It has yielded greater catches than any other single wild fish species in the world, with annual harvests varying between 3.14 and 8.32 million tonnes throughout the 2010s.
+It is one of the most commercially important fish species in the world, with annual harvests varying between 3.14 and 8.32 million tonnes from 2010 to 2021.

-Almost all of the production is used for the fishmeal industry.
-The Peruvian anchoveta may be the world's most abundant fish species.

 Description

 Anchoveta were previously thought to eat mostly phytoplankton, small zooplankton, and larvae.
 However, recent work has shown that anchoveta get most of their energy from larger zooplankton, including macrozooplankton.
 Krill and large copepods are the most important dietary components.

 Peruvian anchoveta live for up to 3 years, reaching 20 cm.
 They first reproduce at about 1 year age and 10 cm length, whereas they are harvested as early as 6 months of age and 8 cm length.

 Distribution

 Peruvian anchoveta are found in the southeastern Pacific Ocean off Peru and Chile, and typically found in huge schools within 80 km of the coast.